fiordiconio/githubCommitBoost/README.md

 ## Istructions:

-1. Clone the repo
+1. Clone this repo
 ```
 git clone https://github.com/fiordiconio/githubCommitBoost
 ```

-2. You need to copy the main.py file inside the repository you want commit for
+2. Copy commitGenerator.py inside the repository you want commit for

-3. Modifiy constant value inside of main.py
+3. Modifiy constant value inside of commitGenerator.py
 ```
 NUM_OF_COMMITS = # whatever number of commits you want
 ```